-Dr. Dasler works with an assistant, Mylynda, who will review a few basic details about you and the concerns you are seeking help for.
-You will receive an initial paperwork packet by email, and after this is completed and returned, Mylynda will contact you to schedule.
-Dr. Dasler does request a $50 non-refundable deposit to hold all new patient appointments, and this will be credited toward your first visit.
+You will receive several documents by email including a Consent to Treat and Professional Disclosure, Payment Authorization, and Release of Information forms.
+Once these have been electronically signed and returned, Mylynda will contact you to schedule.
+Dr. Dasler requests a $150 non-refundable deposit to hold all new patient appointments, and this will be credited toward your first visit.

 What to expect at your first appointment:

 For children and adolescents: Dr. Dasler will meet with the child and parents together to gather a general history.
 She will meet with the child or adolescent alone for assessment purposes, and then there will be time to meet with the parents alone if additional history is needed.
 At the end of the appointment, Dr. Dasler will provide her initial diagnostic impression, and either a recommendation for treatment or the need for further information (e.g.: history from a therapist, the school, etc).